dr-boss/node-red-contrib-netatmo-only-homecoach/README.md

-# node-red-contrib-netatmo-dashboard
+# copy of node-red-contrib-netatmo-dashboard, only smartly modified to work with Homecoach
-[Node-RED](http://nodered.org/docs/getting-started/installation) node to fetch all data (temperature, pressure, humidity, co2, noise, etc) from a NetAtmo device.
+[Node-RED](http://nodered.org/docs/getting-started/installation) node to fetch all data (temperature, pressure, humidity, co2, noise, etc) from a NetAtmo homecoach device.

 Returns a payload which is split up into to parts: